 - Requesting to increase your credit limit may also affect your credit score, indicating that you totally rely on credit and you are overburdened.
 It is advisable to avoid opting for a high limit on your credit card, unless you really need it.

 - Many of us think that credit usage may lead to bad credit habits and unnecessary spending.
 So, we prefer not to use credit, even though we possess them.
 This kind of no transaction will make your credit file inactive and may bring down your credit score.

 - Sometimes your credit report may contain faulty information due to wrong information or delayed reporting provided to CIBIL.
 This may bring down your credit score.
 So, it is always advisable to check your credit report/history for any errors at least at a gap of every 6 months

 Are you looking to finance your small business through a line of credit?

-Getting a line of credit from a bank can be time-consuming.
-Razorpay Cash Advance makes it convenient for your business to get instant access to an unsecured line of credit and manage your cash requirements at all times, especially when faced with an unexpected demand.
+Razorpay Line of Credit makes it convenient for your business to get instant access to an unsecured line of credit and manage your cash requirements at all times, especially when faced with an unexpected demand.

-Here are a few benefits you can enjoy with Razorpay Cash Advance:
+Here are a few benefits you can enjoy with Razorpay Line of Credit:

 Don’t let your business suffer due to a lack of funds.
 Keep borrowing and keep growing!